 - Some medications, including birth control pills, cold and sinus medicines, over-the-counter pain relievers containing caffeine, and some prescription drugs

 - Thyroid disease

-Risk factors for prehypertension include:
+Risk factors for elevated blood pressure include:

 - Diet high in salt (sodium) or low in potassium.
-Sodium and potassium are two key nutrients in the way your body regulates your blood pressure.
-If you have too much sodium or too little potassium in your diet, you're more likely to have high blood pressure.
+Sodium and potassium are two nutrients that the body needs to control blood pressure.
+If you have too much sodium or too little potassium in your diet, you may develop elevated blood pressure.

 - Tobacco use.
 Smoking cigarettes, chewing tobacco or being around smoke (secondhand smoke) can increase blood pressure.

 - Drinking too much alcohol.
 Alcohol use has been linked with elevated blood pressure, particularly in men.

 - Certain chronic conditions.
 Kidney disease, diabetes and sleep apnea, among others, can increase the risk of elevated blood pressure.

 - Age.
 Simply getting older raises the risk for increased blood pressure.